boldingd/EclipsePhaseContent/Characters.md

 >
 > **Plasmage**: lol

-Open-minded — or perhaps non-committal — in everything, he regards himself as a cosmopolitan 'Belter.
+Open-minded – or perhaps non-committal – in everything, he regards himself as a cosmopolitan 'Belter.
-Although he is a member of an Extropian Mutualist community in 'Belt, he spent his formative years on Venus, went to university on Titan, and still maintains Titanian citizenship.
+Although he is a member of an Extropian Mutualist community in 'Belt, he spent his formative years on Venus, and went to university on Titan – in fact, he still maintains Titanian citizenship.

 > **Gunslinger\#MONOLITH**: "Open-minded," hah.
 > He's just a contrarian prick.